-Next, the book of Revelation presents a heavenly celebration over the final demise of the “Great City, Babylon.”
-A “great voice” of many people rings out in praise of God because He has judged the “Great Whore” that seduced the “nations” and persecuted the “saints” – The “servants” of God.
+Next, Revelation presents the celebration of “heaven” over the demise of the “Great City, Babylon.”
+A “great voice” of many people rings out in praise to God because He judged the “Great Harlot” that had seduced the “nations” and persecuted the “saints,” the “servants” of God.
 It is also the hour for the “marriage” of the “Lamb” to his bride, “New Jerusalem.”

-SYNOPSIS – The complete destruction of Babylon is God’s response to the persecution by “her” of the “saints” – Revelation 18:9-24.
+The complete destruction of Babylon, especially her economic power is God’s response to her persecution of the “saints” – Revelation 18:9-24.

-The book of Revelation now presents its detailed description of the destruction of “Babylon,” and the justification for this action.
-In part, the demise of the “Great City” is due to the hatred of the “ten horns,” the “ten kings” who are allied with the “Beast from the Sea” in their God-driven campaign to desolate and “burn her utterly with fire” for her dominance of world commerce and her “sorcery.”
+Next, Revelation presents the detailed description of the destruction of the “Great City,” and the justification for this action.
+In part, her demise is caused by the hatred of the “ten kings” that are allied with the “Beast” and driven by God to desolate and “burn her utterly with fire” for her dominance of world commerce and her “sorcery.”

 Continue reading BABYLON DESTROYED

-SYNOPSIS – The Fall of Mystery Babylon is pronounced, and her ritual impurity denounced by an angel from heaven – Revelation 18:1-8.
+The fall of mystery Babylon is pronounced, and her ritual impurity exposed and denounced by an angel – Revelation 18:1-8.

-In the next vision, John sees an angel descending from heaven, presumably not one of the seven angels that had the “seven bowls of wrath.”
-This angel has “great authority” with which to pronounce the “fall of Babylon” and describe her ritual pollution by demonic spirits.
-His pronouncement is followed by a voice summoning the people of God to separate from the “Great Whore,” otherwise, they will participate in her “plagues.”
+Next, John saw an angel descending from heaven, one who had “great authority” with which he pronounced the “fall of Babylon” and described her ritual pollution by demonic spirits.
+This was followed by a voice summoning the saints to separate themselves from the “Harlot,” otherwise, they would participate in her “plagues.”

-SYNOPSIS – The Lamb overcomes the Beast and the kings of the earth, but in a very paradoxical manner – Revelation 17:14-18.
+The Lamb overcomes the Beast and Babylon because he is the “Lord of lords, and King of kings” – Revelation 17:14-18.

 Continue reading BABYLON RIDES THE BEAST

-SYNOPSIS – Babylon is unveiled as a bejeweled whore dripping with the shed blood of martyred saints – Revelation 17:1-6.
+Babylon is revealed as a bejeweled harlot dripping with the shed blood of martyred saints – Revelation 17:1-6.